cstefanache/cstefanache.github.io/_posts/2016-06-10-angular2-custom-decorators.md

  }
 ```

-Since our decorator is placed before @Component annotation, when the returned function, of our custom annotation, will be executed, the constructor will already be populated with the info provided by @Component decorator.
+Since our decorator is placed before @Component annotation when the returned function, of our custom annotation, will be executed, the constructor will already be populated with the info provided by @Component decorator.
 At this point you can access, update or replace what is already defined in any of the @Component attributes with your custom property value.
 Since Angular 2 is processing all annotations before instantiating the component there is no risk of not having the custom logic executed.

 That's it.
 This is the whole magic for creating your custom Angular 2 @Decorators.